nhakanasi/FrontalFace-reconstruction/README.md

 # Being renewed
-Branch created by changing approach of creating texture, check out cleardusk/3DDFA_V2 Sim3DR file for more details
+Branch created by creating an UI